Nikon’s new mirrorless cameras put another nail in the DSLR’s coffin

-Nikon and Canon have been synonymous with high quality cameras for decades.
+Nikon and Canon have been synonymous with high-quality cameras for decades.
 But about five years ago, Sony’s imaging arm started a rapid ascent among serious hobbyists and even some pro photographers.
-Sony succeeded by committing heresy: It basically scaled up point-and-shoot cameras, giving them bigger image sensors and interchangeable lenses, but dispensing with the mirror which single-lens reflex cameras—digital models, and before them, film ones—use to bounce a preview image into an optical viewfinder.
+Sony succeeded by committing heresy: It basically scaled up point-and-shoot cameras, giving them bigger image sensors and interchangeable lenses, but dispensing with the mirror that single-lens reflex cameras–digital models and, before them, film ones–use to bounce a preview image into an optical viewfinder.
 That’s allowed smaller, lighter Sony models to compete on image quality with their bulkier, more conventional DSLR competitors.

 Now Sony is beating Nikon and even longtime top dog Canon in sales of interchangeable-lens cameras in the U.S.–not yet on the total number of units, but on the average price per camera sold.
 In July, the average price for a Sony mirrorless camera was $1,040, versus $831 for a Nikon DSLR and $793 for a Canon DSLR, according to data from the NPD Group.
 In July, Sony even beat both Canon and Nikon in total revenue for interchangeable-lens cameras in the U.S.